EhabEmad9599/admin-dashbord/README.md

 ### Build with
 - React & React Router for creating reusable components and dynamic routing
-- Redux Toolkit for state management and persistance
+- Redux Toolkit for state management
 - Sass for styling